Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Jarzynski equality and Crooks relation on a noisy quantum device

+This quantity is bounded from below and above.
+Whenever Jarzynski's equality holds, we have $\mathcal{E}(\beta)=0$.
+On the other hand, for a purely dissipative process, $\mathcal{E}(\beta)=1$.
+In contrast to previous deviation quantifiers, the normalization in $\mathcal{E}(\beta)$ by the worst-case scenario allows us to directly compare the amount of dissipation in our simulations and previous experiments, cf.~Table~\ref{Expcomparison} in the Discussion.
+Moreover, small deviations from the equality can be resolved logarithmically, while the upper bound simultaneously justifies a quantitative interpretation.

-Since increasing the system size requires a larger circuit depth through the sub-circuits (B) and (C) [cf.~Fig.~\ref{fig:Thermalstate}], one could na\"ively expect that scaling to large system sizes is quickly hampered by dissipation effects which accumulate with increasing circuit size.
-However, this appears at odds with the observed behavior in Fig.~\ref{fig:L16}, where we show data up to $L=16$ qubit chains.
-Therefore, we now briefly investigate our circuit's susceptibility to dissipation.
+The relative deviation from Jarzynski's equality as defined in Eq.~\eqref{Eq:normalized} is plotted in Fig.~\ref{fig:L16}~(c).
+Consistently with Fig.~\ref{fig:L16}~(b) the results are largely independent of the inverse temperature $\beta$ and the relative deviations do not exceed $10\%$.
+As for the previous normalization ${\Delta F_\text{sim}}/{\Delta F}$, $\mathcal{E}(\beta)$ exhibits only a weak system-size dependence.
+Because increasing the system size requires a larger circuit depth via the sub-circuits (B) and (C) in Fig.~\ref{fig:Thermalstate}, one could na\"ively expect that scaling to large system sizes is quickly hampered by dissipation effects which accumulate with increasing circuit size.
+However, this appears not to be the case in the observed behavior in Fig.~\ref{fig:L16}, where we show data up to $L=16$ qubits.
+Therefore, we now briefly investigate our circuit's susceptibility to energy dissipation.

 The purely dissipative process leading to the right-hand-side of Eq.~\eqref{Eq:idle process} can be emulated on a NISQ device by applying a so-called "idle process" \cite{sommer_many-body_2021}: this is a similar process as the one described in Fig.~\ref{fig:Thermalstate}, but with the circuit parts (B) and (C) replaced by free evolution for a variable duration $t_\mathrm{idle}$.
-Hence, the two measurements at the end of circuit part (A) and in part (D) are separated by the idle time $t_\mathrm{idle}$.
-Hence, to access the regime of validity of Eq.~\eqref{Eq:idle process}, we have to apply an idle process of time $t_\mathrm{idle} \gg T_1$.
+In other words, the two measurements at the end of circuit part (A) and in part (D) are separated by the idle time $t_\mathrm{idle}$.
+Hence, to access the regime of validity of Eq.~\eqref{Eq:idle process}, we have to apply an idle process of time $t_\mathrm{idle} \gg T_1$, with $T_1$ being the dissipation time.